How to Figure Out Adjusted Gross Income (AGI)

 - Taxable interest and dividends

 - Taxable alimony payments you receive from a former spouse

 - Capital gains

 - Rental income

-- Any other payment you receive that isn’t specifically exempted from the income tax
+- Any other income you receive that isn’t specifically exempted from income tax

 Deductions for AGI

 Throughout your tax return form, there are many opportunities to take deductions, some of which reduce your total income to determine AGI, and some that are taken in later parts of the return to reduce your taxable income.

 The deductions you take to calculate AGI are referred to as “adjustments to income.”
-These are specific expenses that the IRS allows you to use to effectively reduce your total income to arrive at your AGI.
+These are specific deductions that the IRS allows you to use to reduce your total income to arrive at your AGI.
 You’ll sometimes hear these referred to as “above the line” deductions.